Bozoklu Mustafa Pasha: Early life

 Mustafa was a bureaucrat in the Ottoman Empire.
 He was appointed as the Kapudan Pasha (grand admiral) and then as the commander of the Polish front during the Great Turkish War.
 In collaboration with the Crimean khan Selim I Giray, he was able to defend Kamianets-Podilskyi, an important fort (now in Ukraine) from Polish attacks.
 In 1690, he was appointed as the governor of Damascus (now in Syria) and Tripoli (now in Lebanon).
 On 27 March 1693, he succeeded Çalık Ali Pasha as the grand vizier.
+He was of Turkish origin.

 As a grand vizier

 Transylvania (a region corresponding to modern-day western Romania; Erdel) was then under Austrian occupation, and in the summer of 1693, Mustafa Pasha campaigned to take it for the Ottomans.
-However, Austrians sieged Belgrad (now in Serbia) south of his campaign course and Mustafa Pasha changed his course to defend Belgrad.
+However, the Austrians besieged Belgrad (now in Serbia) south of his campaign course and Mustafa Pasha changed his course to defend Belgrad.
 Austrians had to lift the siege.
 Mustafa Pasha repaired the fort and returned to Istanbul, the capital.
 However, being close to the front, Austrians were ready to renew their attacks.
 Mustafa Pasha, however, was quite unconcerned for the coming Austrian attacks.
 He was more concerned with hunting than preparing for the next campaign.
 Sultan Ahmed II dismissed him on 13 March 1694 after a year in the office.